alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

     - Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
     - Run `pwsh { ./Setup_SHM_AAD_Domain.ps1 -shmId <SHM ID> -tenantId <AAD tenant ID> }`, where the SHM ID is the one specified in the config and `AAD tenant ID` is the `Tenant ID` you copied from the AAD
       - :pencil: Note the bracketing `pwsh { ... }` which runs this command in a new Powershell environment.
 This is necessary in order to prevent conflicts between the `AzureAD` and `Az` Powershell modules.
+      - :warning: If you do not do this before running the next script, you will have to exit Powershell and start it again.
+      - :warning: if you are on Windows, you will need to first manually import the correct cross platform module by running `Import-module AzureAD.Standard.Preview`.
+Otherwise, the `Connect-AzureAD` command will not show up.
       - **Troubleshooting:** If you get an error like `Could not load file or assembly 'Microsoft.IdentityModel.Clients.ActiveDirectory, Version=3.19.8.16603, Culture=neutral PublicKeyToken=31bf3856ad364e35'.
 Could not find or load a specific file.
 (0x80131621)` then you may need to try again in a fresh Powershell terminal.
     - :warning: Due to delays with DNS propagation, occasionally the script may exhaust the maximum number of retries without managing to verify the domain.
 If this occurs, run the script again.
 If it exhausts the number of retries a second time, wait an hour and try again.